 Convenience

-All communications, notes and document revisions are managed through SharePoint.
-Moreover, the Supervising attorney can conveniently review the work product of the Pro Bono attorney outside of normal work hours.
+All communications, notes, and document revisions are managed through SharePoint.
+Moreover, the Supervising Attorney can conveniently review the work product of the Pro Bono Attorney outside of normal work hours.

 Control

-If you would like someone to speak with you to discuss participating as a Supervising attorney, please email admin@aucommunity.org or call the office on 646 249 1741.
+If you would like to speak with someone to discuss participating in our Pro Bono Program, please email [email protected] or call the office on 646 249 1741.

 As we use a virtual model, the Supervising attorney does not need to be physically present in New York.